 When natural teeth are lost – either as a result of injury, advanced periodontal disease or other medical or lifestyle conditions – the impact to the surrounding bone and tissue will be progressively detrimental to the patient’s oral health.
 If left untreated, it often becomes impossible for the patient to restore their teeth through dental implant placement when the bone and/or tissue has been compromised.

 The Pennsylvania Center for Dental Implants and Periodontics has treated thousands of patients with highly advanced procedures that can help restore the area where tooth loss has occurred and prepare the patient for a successful dental implant procedure.
-Dr. Levine has been involved in clinical research and publication on bone reconstructive procedures.

 When tooth loss has already occurred, the associated jawbone will often sink in and shrink over a period of time.
 This often creates a condition where the poor quality and quantity of bone makes the patient ineligible for the placement of dental implants.